Santangelo1/OnlineShoppingSystem/README.md

 -File Initialization
 The system initializes with data from three files:

 - products.csv :Contains product inventory data.

 - users.csv   : Contains user account information.

 Compilation Instructions

 1. Ensure you have a C++ compiler(such as g++) installed.
+2.
+3. To compile the project, run the following command in the terminal:
+4.
-2. To compile the project, run the follwing command in the terminal: g++ -o shopping_cart main.cpp Product.cpp Inventory.cpp User.cpp Cart.cpp Order.cpp Payment.cpp -std=c++11
+   g++ -o shopping_cart main.cpp Product.cpp Inventory.cpp User.cpp Cart.cpp Order.cpp Payment.cpp -std=c++11

 Execution Instructions

 To run the project:

 1. Place products.csv, users.csv, and orders.csv in same directory as the executable.
+2.
-2. Execute the program with the following command:
+3. Execute the program with the following command:
+4.
    ./shopping_cart
-3. Follow on-screen prompts to interact with the application.
+5. Follow on-screen prompts to interact with the application.

 Project Status

 -Current State: The project is complete with core functionality.

 -Known Bugs: None at this time.

 -Incomplete Features: None

 User Manual